Kimondo Migration Camp

 From July to October, home for Kimondo Migration Camp is in the northern Serengeti on the famous Lamai Wedge.This is a golden triangle of grassland between the Mara River and the Kenyan border.
 The area is regularly hailed as one of the highlights of the entire Serengeti ecosystem.
 A gathering point for the Great Migration in winter, the area is rich in wildebeest and antelope … and the predators that pursue them.

-The Mara River, famed for dramatic scenes as the herds attempt the treacherous crossing past the jaws of Nile crocodiles, is only a short drive from camp, making Kimondo North the ideal place from which to experience the drama of the migration and the stillness of the Serengeti.
+The Mara River, famed for dramatic scenes as the herds attempt the treacherous river crossing is only a short drive from camp, making Kimondo North the ideal place from which to experience the drama of the migration and the stillness of the Serengeti.